SAR to PKR: Saudi Riyal to Pakistani Rupee Rate – Jan. 20, 2026

 - By Web Desk -

-KARACHI/RIYADH, January 20, 2026: The Saudi Riyal (SAR) softened further to Rs74.57 against the Pakistani Rupee (PKR) in today’s open market, a small decline from Rs74.65 yesterday and still comfortably below the mid-2025 high of Rs76.03 seen in July, currency dealers confirmed.
+KARACHI, January 20, 2026: The Saudi Riyal (SAR) climbed back to Rs74.69 against the Pakistani Rupee (PKR) in today’s open market, a modest recovery from Rs74.65 yesterday and still below the mid-2025 high of Rs76.03 recorded in July, currency dealers confirmed.

-This quiet downward movement, shaped by ongoing market recalibrations and steady remittance inflows, reaffirms the Saudi Riyal’s vital role in Pakistan’s economic landscape.
+The selling rate adjusted to Rs75.26.
+This small rebound, supported by steady remittance inflows and market dynamics, highlights the Saudi Riyal’s vital role in Pakistan’s economic landscape.

 For millions of Pakistani families, the Saudi Riyal is a financial lifeline, channeling the earnings of workers in Saudi Arabia’s construction, healthcare, and hospitality sectors back home.
 The State Bank of Pakistan reports that Saudi Arabia accounted for $913.3 million of Pakistan’s remittance inflows in May 2025, the largest share.
 From July 2024 to May 2025, total remittances reached $34.9 billion, a 28.8% increase year-over-year.
-Today’s rate of Rs74.57 converts 1,000 Saudi Riyals to Rs74,570, down from Rs74,650 yesterday, slightly impacting budgets for essentials like education, medical care, and daily expenses.
+Today’s rate of Rs74.69 converts 1,000 Saudi Riyals to Rs74,690, up from Rs74,650 yesterday, offering a slight boost to household budgets for essentials like education, medical care, and daily expenses.

-The Saudi Riyal’s dip to Rs74.57 carries immediate and broader effects.
-For households, this small reduction trims remittance purchasing power as living costs rise.
-Businesses importing oil and petrochemicals from Saudi Arabia benefit from the Riyal’s dollar-pegged stability, and this decline eases import costs, supporting Pakistan’s trade balance.
+The Saudi Riyal’s rise to Rs74.69 carries immediate and broader effects.
+For households, this small increase enhances remittance purchasing power, helping families better manage rising living costs.
+Businesses importing oil and petrochemicals from Saudi Arabia benefit from the Riyal’s dollar-pegged stability, though this uptick may slightly raise import costs, impacting Pakistan’s trade balance.
 On a macroeconomic level, the Riyal’s performance continues to bolster Pakistan’s foreign exchange reserves, which surpassed $11 billion in October 2024, aiding inflation control and debt management.
 A weaker Rupee enhances export competitiveness, aligning with Pakistan’s economic resilience.

 The Saudi Riyal (SAR), divided into 100 halala, is Saudi Arabia’s currency, managed by the Saudi Central Bank and pegged to the US dollar for reliability.
 This stability makes it a trusted medium for remittances and trade, especially for Pakistanis in the Kingdom.
 The Pakistani Rupee (PKR), symbolized by ₨, has been Pakistan’s currency since 1948, overseen by the State Bank of Pakistan under a managed floating exchange rate.
 Its value is shaped by inflation, trade flows, and remittance inflows, with the Riyal-PKR rate reflecting market dynamics.

-The Saudi Riyal’s decline to Rs74.57 reflects ongoing market corrections, supported by remittances and trade with Saudi Arabia.
+The Saudi Riyal’s rise to Rs74.69 signals renewed market strength, supported by remittances and trade with Saudi Arabia.
 Traders and policymakers should remain vigilant, as even small shifts can affect remittances, import costs, and economic strategies.
 For millions of Pakistanis, the Riyal’s dependable value remains a steady anchor, supporting families and sustaining Pakistan’s economic stability.

 Sources: State Bank of Pakistan, Forex Association of Pakistan